YuukanOO/uniformcss.com/docs/customization/custom-properties.md

 @use "utilities/leading-trim"; // include your custom property here
 ```

-<h4><span class="w-24 h-24 mr-8 inline-flex align-items-center justify-content-center font-sm font-700 leading-0 bg-gray bg-tint-800 leading-0 color-black radius-round">3</span> Override or customize custom property</h4>
+### 3. Override or customize custom property (optional)

 Once your custom property has been added into the core library, it will behave like any other utility property.
-This means it can be configured, overwritten or extended like any other property inside the `utilities` map.
+This means it can be configured, overwritten or extended like any other property inside the `utility` setting in your configuration.

 ```scss
 // styles.scss